HackerN64/F3DEX3/README.md

 the FIFO is occupied by full-size tris, so the buffers are effectively only two tris in size because a third tri can't fit.
 So, their size has been reduced to two tris, saving a substantial amount of DMEM.

+## Credits

+F3DEX3 modifications from F3DEX2 by Sauraen.
+If you use F3DEX3 in a romhack, please credit "F3DEX3 Microcode - Sauraen" in your project's in-game Staff Roll or wherever other contributors to your project are credited.

+Other credits:
+- Wiseguy: large chunk of F3DEX2 disassembly documentation and first version of build system
+- Kaze Emanuar: several feature suggestions, testing
+- thecozies: Fresnel feature suggestion
+- Tharo: feature discussions